geoserver/geoserver/doc/en/user/source/extensions/importer/guireference.rst

 Fill out fields for :guilabel:`Connection type` (Default or JNDI) :guilabel:`Host`, :guilabel:`Port`, :guilabel:`Database` name, :guilabel:`Schema`, :guilabel:`Username` to connect with, and :guilabel:`Password`.

 There are also advanced connection options, which are common to the standard PostGIS store loading procedure.
-(See the `PostGIS data store <../../geoserver/data/database/>`_ page in the GeoServer reference documentation.)
+(See the :ref:`PostGIS data store <data_postgis>` page in the GeoServer reference documentation.)

 .. figure:: images/sources_postgis.png